 Hike the Valle de Cocora.

-We used the hiking directions laid out by the fabulous Goats on the Road and found them accurate and useful!
+We used these hiking directions and found them accurate and useful!

 Play some tejo.

 The object of tejo is simple.

 Drink beer, and while doing so, throw heavy metal pucks at gunpowder-stuffed envelopes, causing them to explode.

 It’s hilarious, ridiculous, tons of fun, and absolutely worth playing–it also felt remarkably like being back home in the USA.

 Walk to Salento’s mirador.